GuidesHow To'sHow Many Hard Drives Can A PC Have?

 How Many Hard Drives Can A PC Have?
 [EXPLAINED]

-In this guide, we'll be answering the question of how many hard drives can a PC have, and sharing information regarding storage devices.
+In this guide, we'll be answering how many hard drives can a PC have, and will also be sharing the factors that can effect the number of hard drives you can use on your PC.

-If your PC is running out of storage space and you don’t want to delete your files and install games, buying a new hard disk is probably a good idea.
+If your PC is running out of storage space and you don’t want to delete your files and uninstall games, buying a new hard disk is probably a good idea.
 But how many hard drives can a PC have?
 Well, it depends on your motherboard, and there are several ways to determine how many SATA slots your PC can support.

 Key Takeaways